Health Department

 Environmental Health

-Baker County Health Department provides water testing kits for the public through Table Rock Analytical Labs and Magic Valley Labs.
+Baker County Health Department provides water-testing kits for the public through Magic Valley Labs.
 The kits test for Bacteria (including Coliforms), Nitrates (minerals), and Arsenic.
-Once you receive your water test kit supplies from the Health Department you can submit the water samples and fees to the above labs.
+Once you receive your water test kit supplies from the Health Department, you can submit the water samples and fees to the lab below.

 Magic Valley Lab